MAyman007/Athr-webite/README.md

 * **Incident Management:** A full-featured triage and investigation page to manage the lifecycle of an incident from "New" to "Resolved."
 * **Contextual Recommendations:** A dynamic engine that provides a prioritized, step-by-step action plan for every specific incident.
 * **Asset-Based Search (Threat Hunting):** A powerful search feature that allows security teams to actively hunt for threats across our global database using their known assets (domains, IPs, keywords).
+* **Admin Dashboard:** A comprehensive administration interface for platform owners to manage all organizations, users, and incidents.
+Features include real-time analytics, organization and user management with detailed profiles, incident monitoring, system configuration controls, etc.

 ## 💻 Technology Stack